frohro/6302view/docs/notes.md

 * Add a plot module with `addPlot`
 * Add a plain number module with `addNumber`

 Check the header file for what arguments these take.
-In general, it's `pointer`, `title`, followed by other, potentially optional args.
+In general, it's `pointer`, `title`, followed by other, potentially optional args. <!-- to be filled in -->

 ### `cm.step`